nimbleape/react-native-callkeep-1/README.md

 - `options`: Object
   - `ios`: object
     - `appName`: string (required)
-      - It will be displayed on system UI when incoming calls received
+      It will be displayed on system UI when incoming calls received
     - `imageName`: string (optional)
-      - If provided, it will be displayed on system UI during the call
+      If provided, it will be displayed on system UI during the call
     - `ringtoneSound`: string (optional)
-      - If provided, it will be played when incoming calls received; the system will use the default ringtone if this is not provided
+      If provided, it will be played when incoming calls received; the system will use the default ringtone if this is not provided
+    - `maximumCallGroups`: string (optional)
+      If provided, the maximum number of call groups supported by this application (Default: 3)
+    - `maximumCallsPerCallGroup`: string (optional)
+      If provided, the maximum number of calls in a single group, used for conferencing (Default: 1, no conferencing)
+    - `supportsVideo`: boolean (optional)
+      If provided, whether or not the application supports video calling (Default: true)
   - `android`: object
     - `alertTitle`: string (required)
       When asking for _phone account_ permission, we need to provider a title for the `Alert` to ask the user for it